TACC/tacc-web-content/advanced-styling/tacc-hidden-tags.md

 ## Purpose

-Ensure that a "Web Content Display" can be hidden from website users.
+Hide a "Web Content Display" from non-editor users.

 ### Use Case